josephbeuysmum/Dertisch/README.md

 Using Filzanzug
 ---------------

-Filzanzug comes with six in-built model classes:
+Filzanzug comes with seven in-built model classes:

 	FZBundledJsonService
-	// provides simplified access json bundled with the app
+	// provides simplified access to json config data bundled with the app

 	FZCoreDataProxy
 	// provides simplified access to Core Data data storage